 It is recommended to get insurance for your products.
 Goodada Insurance provides clients with online insurance facilities.

-Businesses wishing to operate in France should commit to the highest level of corporate behaviour and familiarise themselves with German and European laws on bribery and the penalties about the corruption of officials.
+Businesses wishing to operate in France should commit to the highest level of corporate behaviour and familiarise themselves with French and European laws on bribery and the penalties about the corruption of officials.

 Intellectual Property Protection

 France is very strict concerning counterfeiting, especially where clothing, leatherwork, etc. are involved.
 Products can be seized and destroyed.
 For more information, visit the Counterfeiting section of the French government’s Customs website (available only in French).

 In France, patents and trademarks are administered by the INPI.
 The Madrid International Trademark System (WIPO) and Office for Harmonisation in the Internal Market (OIHM) also cover IP protection for Europe.